uwctri/CallLog/README.md

 ## Configuration

 Configuration for this module is extensive and complex.
-Full documentation will exist on offical public release, but this has no current planned date.
+Full documentation will exist on offical public release.

-Basic setup:

-* Deploy the instrument csv to the project you want to use the EM on, you will probably want to deploy this instrument to a "Study Management" event.
-The call log should exist only on one event and be enabled as repeatable.
-* Review the EM config
+* Deploy the instrument via the module configuration modal.
+Assign the two created instruments (Call Log and Metadata) to ONE event each.
+The metadata form is never intended to be visited by an end-user, it can be placed on un-used hidden event.
+The Call Log will be used to record instances of interacting with a subject on the phone.
+It may be a good idea to strucutre your project wit a "Study Management" event that represents used-only-once and special forms, if you do then then that event is a good place for both instruemnts.
+* Review the module's config.
+You will need atleast one unique call and one call tab.
 * The end user is expected to complete a call log after every attemp to reach a subject.
-It is recommended that you link end-users to the call log at the end of each event that would make sense.
+It is recommended that you link end-users to the call log at the end of each event if appropriate (i.e. with an HTML button).

-## Feature Requests & Issues
+## Ongoing Issues

-* Fix the NTS issue
-* Major JS Cleanup
+* Major code cleanup needed
-* Improve text on the config page
+* Improve text on the config page and documentation in general
-* Speed up the config page?
 * We collect a history of requests for "No calls today", but don't display that data anywhere.
-* Switching between tabs on the call log should clear any entered data and display warning about data lost
+* Metadata report page is currently trivial and visible to everyone
 * Currently many configs are copied to the metadata of a call.
 Could we instead load the config and refrence it via template name to avoid this bloat?
 That would mean a potiental re-pull of data and recalculation of ranges.
-* Improve metadata report page

 ## API